Gianmarco D'Agostino was born in Arezzo in 1977 and graduated in Cinema History and Critical Analysis at the University of Florence.

 For the Banca di Credito Cooperativo di Cambiano he directed four art documentaries hosted by Antonio Paolucci, former director of the Vatican Museums, among which is Il Tempo di Michelangelo (Michelangelo’s Times) about the Sistine Chapel in the Vatican and the Medici family chapels in the Church of San Lorenzo, Florence.

-Very interested in social issues, he has worked in projects about several topics: safety at work, HIV prevention, dyslexia, energy saving, development aid, detention.
-With prisoners in the jails of Florence and Ferrara he curated a storytelling project for a year, some of whom became the main characters of the documentary Oggi voglio parlare (Today I want to Talk), produced by Regione Toscana.
+Very interested in social issues, he has worked on projects about several topics: safety at work, with the social campaign Per me la Sicurezza è… (For Me Safety is…) produced by INAIL; dyslexia, with the documentary Come una macchia di cioccolato (Like the Stain of Chocolate), produced by AID; detention, with the documentary Oggi voglio parlare (Today I want to Talk), produced by Regione Toscana.

 In 2015 he founded his production company Advaita Film Srl, and produced a multimedia package displayed at the Opera di Santa Maria del Fiore Museum, Florence, curated by Mons.
 Timothy Verdon, among which is La Volta del Cielo (The Vault of Heaven), a documentary about Brunelleschi and the Cupola of Santa Maria del Fiore Cathedral.

-The one minute advertising has been awarded in more than 30 film festivals worldwide, winning the prestigious “Best Social Film” at the United Nations in Geneva.
+The one minute advertisement has been awarded in several film festivals worldwide, winning the prestigious “Best Social Film” at the United Nations in Geneva.

-Between 2019 and 2020 Gianmarco has consolidated his relationship of trust with the most important museum institutions in Florence.
+In 2020 Gianmarco consolidated his relationship of trust with the most important museum institutions in Florence.

-For the Archdiocese of Florence, together with Opera di Santa Maria del Fiore, Gianmarco produced and directed the documentary Rinascenza come Resurrectio: il Santo Sepolcro di Leon Battista Alberti nella Firenze del Quattrocento (Renaissance as Resurrection: Leon Battista Alberti’s Holy Sepulchre in Fifteenth-Century Florence), written and narrated by Mons.
+For the Archdiocese of Florence, together with Opera di Santa Maria del Fiore, he produced and directed the documentary Rinascenza come Resurrectio: il Santo Sepolcro di Leon Battista Alberti nella Firenze del Quattrocento (Renaissance as Resurrection: Leon Battista Alberti’s Holy Sepulcher in Fifteenth-Century Florence), written and narrated by Mons.
 Timothy Verdon.